 Dr Eugene Sebastian is the Director of The Australia-Indonesia Centre.
 Eugene brings a wealth of experience from both the higher education and private sectors, including more than 25 years of experience in international strategy and operational management in higher education.

 Before his appointment as Director, he served as Deputy Pro Vice-Chancellor Business International at RMIT University, leading the University’s College of Business strategy in China, Vietnam, Indonesia and Singapore.
-He also held lead responsibility for the University’s “Growing Indonesia” strategy.
+He also held lead responsibility for the university’s Indonesia strategy.

-Prior to this, Eugene served in various roles at Monash University over a ten-year period, including Director of Global Initiatives in the President’s Office, Director of International Research in the Office of the Deputy Vice-Chancellor & Vice President International and as Associate Dean (Global Engagement) for the Faculty of Medicine, Nursing and Health Sciences.
+Prior to this, Eugene served in various roles at Monash University over ten years, including Director of Global Initiatives in the President’s Office, Director of International Research in the Office of the Deputy Vice-Chancellor & Vice President International, and as Associate Dean (Global Engagement) for the Faculty of Medicine, Nursing and Health Sciences.
 In each of these roles, he led business development initiatives with partner universities, government agencies and industry in emerging economies of the Middle East, South America and South East Asia.
-During this period, Eugene helped to develop and lead the university’s refreshed Indonesia strategy and co-wrote the bid that secured Australian Government funding for the Australia-Indonesia Centre.
+During this period, Eugene helped to develop and lead the university’s refreshed Indonesia strategy and co-wrote the bid that secured Australian Government funding for The Australia-Indonesia Centre.

 Before coming to Monash, Eugene was at the University of Sydney’s Research Institute for Asia and the Pacific (RIAP) for ten years, where he led the design, development and implementation of numerous major multilateral projects in Cambodia, Indonesia, Thailand, Vietnam, Timor Leste and North Korea.
 During this period, he also led the Asia Pacific Economic Cooperation’s (APEC) Human Resource Development working group in Indonesia, which involved delivering a series of capacity building programs in conjunction with several Indonesian ministries.